Catherine Finger

 Here’s to putting our pencils where our struggles lie—and creating stronger stories as a result of our respective journeys.

-Filed Under: & Life, Mystery, Older Female Assassins, On Horses, Writing & Life Tagged With: Christian Thrillers, Older Female Assassins, Vertigo Experience, Writing Ideas
+Filed Under: & Life, Mystery, Older Female Assassins Tagged With: Christian Thrillers, Older Female Assassins, Vertigo Experience, Writing Ideas

 Coaching Affirmations from a Trail Rider